rt-saber/huawei-notes/README.md

 Skip "SVNWebProxyCookie", copy token until delimiter (;, ' ' or '\0')

 Copies characters from `cookie_ptr + 18` ("SVNWebProxyCookie=") into pucTokenId until it hits ; or \0 or a space - basically, the token

+# vrp

+`ELF 32-bit MSB shared object, MIPS, N32 MIPS64 rel2 version 1 (SYSV), dynamically linked, interpreter /lib32/ld.so.1, for GNU/Linux 2.6.34, with debug_info, not stripped`

+> VRP is Huawei’s network operating system that runs on network devices such as routers and switches.

+## CLI Console

+The `WCLI_*` functions are handling the different features of the CLI Console.